 Starting September 2, 2019, you can now pre-register for the phone.
 Pre-registering is different from preordering, as it only puts you in line to preorder it, not actually buy the phone.
 Samsung canceled all preorders from AT&T and Samsung to "rethink the entire customer experience."
 As a consolidation prize for preorder, Samsung offered customer $250 credit at the Samsung store.

 The phone will release on September 27.
 It will available at select AT&T and Best Buy Stores as well as Samsung Experience Stores.
 At Best Buy and Samsung, you can purchase the GSM Unlocked version of the phone while AT&T will carry the carrier-branded version.

 - Preorder date: N/A

 The Galaxy Fold comes with 512 GB of storage.
 It uses the new UFS 3.0 standard which offers over 2x the bandwidth per lane, which is once again two.

 - Expandable storage: no

 Remember when $1,000 was considered a lot for a phone?
 Think again.
-The Samsung Galaxy Fold will launch at an outlandish $1,980.
-While this price tag will provide top-tier specs across the board, it might be the most expensive phone to release this year (with the exception of special edition variants).
+The Samsung Galaxy Fold will launch at an outlandish $1,979.99.
+While this price tag will provide top-tier specs across the board, it might be the most expensive phone to release this year (except for special edition variants).

-The Samsung Galaxy Fold will come in four colors: Space Silver, Cosmos Black, Martian Green, and Astro Blue.
-With the latter two colors, you can mix and match the hinge for a unique look.
-Both Martian Green and Astro Blue can come with either a Gold Hinge or a Dark Silver Hinge.
+The Samsung Galaxy Fold will come in two colors: Space Silver and Cosmos Black.
+Previously, Samsung had two more colors, Martian Green, and Astro Blue, but it appears they were cut in the re-release.
+Martian Green and Astro Blue can come with either a Gold Hinge or a Dark Silver Hinge.